The Actuarial Foundation Programs

 The Actuarial Foundation focuses on four program areas that support the mission and vision of the organization: Consumer Financial Education, Research, Awards & Prizes, Scholarships and Youth Programs.

-The Actuarial Foundation is the charitable arm of the actuarial profession, with a mission to develop, fund and execute education, scholarship and research programs that serve the public and the profession by harnessing the talents and resources of actuaries.
+The Actuarial Foundation is the charitable arm of the actuarial profession, with a mission to enhance math education and financial literacy through the talents and resources of actuaries.

 Consumer Financial Education promotes public understanding of some of today’s most pressing social issues.
 Through partnerships, initiatives focus on providing information in areas where there are gaps in consumer knowledge and understanding.
 By using actuarial science to contribute to finding workable solutions, the Foundation provides insight for consumers to make informed decisions, exercise prudent use of their financial resources and efficiently manage changing economic situations.
 More >